mozilla-spidermonkey/jsparagus/js-quirks.md

-This is entangled with lazy compilation: "early errors" often involve a retrospective look at an arbitrarily large glob of code we just parsed, but in Beast Mode we're not building an AST.
+This is entangled with lazy compilation: "early errors" often involve a retrospective look at an arbitrarily large glob of code we just parsed, but in Beast Mode we’re not building an AST.
 In fact we would like to be doing as little bookkeeping as possible.

-Even setting that aside, every early error is a special case, and it's just a ton of rules that all have to be implemented by hand.
+Even setting that aside, every early error is a special case, and it’s just a ton of rules that all have to be implemented by hand.

 <!--